Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 ### Postgres Setup

-Set these settings in the `postgresql.conf` file.
+Set these settings in the `/var/lib/pgsql/data/postgresql.conf` file.
 Open it in a text editor and make sure these settings are uncommented & correct.
 E.g.:

 - `client_encoding` = `UTF8`
 - `default_transaction_isolation` = `read committed`